Torch (machine learning)

 a scientific computing framework, and a scripting language based on Lua.
-It provides LuaJIT interfaces to deep learning algorithms implemented in C. It was created by the Idiap Research Institute at EPFL.
+It provides LuaJIT interfaces to deep learning algorithms implemented in C. It was created by the Idiap Research Institute.
 Torch development moved in 2017 to PyTorch, a port of the library to Python.

 torch

 The core package of Torch is torch.
 It provides a flexible N-dimensional array or Tensor, which supports basic routines for indexing, slicing, transposing, type-casting, resizing, sharing storage and cloning.
 This object is used by most other packages and thus forms the core object of the library.
 The Tensor also supports mathematical operations like max, min, sum, statistical distributions like uniform, normal and multinomial, and basic linear algebra subprogram (BLAS) operations like dot product, matrix–vector multiplication, matrix–matrix multiplication and matrix product.

 The following exemplifies using torch via its REPL interpreter: